getsentry/sentry-docs/src/collections/_documentation/accounts/saml2.md

 {% include components/alert.html
   title="Note on field names"
   content="Metadata field names can vary from one provider to another.
-For example, Microsoft Azure AD refers to these very metadata fields as `Claims`, while Okta refers to them as `Attributes`.
-Similarly, one platform might use `user.email`, while another vendor uses `emailaddress`." level="danger"
+For example, Microsoft Azure AD refers to these very metadata fields as **Claims**, while Okta refers to them as **Attributes**.
+Similarly, one platform might use **user.email**, while another vendor uses **emailaddress**." level="warning"
 %}

 Here, the field values of Sentry members need to be matched up with the corresponding values for members in the IdP.
 The basic required fields are the IdP's User ID and email address, but Sentry can also optionally pull first and last name values from there as well.